David-Motari/alx-low_level_programming/0x00-hello_world/README.md

 File 0 script that runs a C file through the preprocessor and save the result into another file File 1 compiles a C file but does not link
+File 2  generates the assembly code of a C code and save it in an output file.